 Why do a Science or Engineering Fair Project?

-The top 2 winners of the fair will win all-expense paid trips to compete in the Intel International Science & Engineering Fair in Los Angeles, CA in May 2014.
+The top 2 winners of the fair will win all-expense paid trips to compete in the Intel International Science & Engineering Fair in Pittsburgh, PA in May 2015.
 Prizes will be awarded to category winners and several local and national organizations will be on hand to present special awards.